Blog Posts

 Because on the other hand, these individual portraits still appeared to me like a collection of mug shots: seemingly innocent cuddly toys depicted as perpetrators on the stand in an almost accusatory manner.
 From that perspective they seemed to suddenly stand for shame and guilt – but how could stuffed animals be guilty of anything?
 Their images are physically enclosed, separate from each other, and kept in tyrannical order by a strict, linear picture frame – did they stand for something that was kept secret within the walls of a children’s nursery?
 But why were they augmented or maybe even contrasted by a further mug shot: one of a grim-looking male adult?
 Was he depicted as the abuser, with dark circles under his eyes, in a buttoned-up beige dress shirt?
 Or a prison guard?

-That’s exactly what made his artwork so memorable, all of these questions and discrepancies…
+That’s exactly what made Mike Kelley’s artwork so memorable, all of these questions and discrepancies…

 There was more artwork on display in the exhibition including soft toys and I realized, how tempting it was to read soft toys as relics of an innocent and happy childhood.
 Moreover, to view in general, in society, nurseries as safe spaces.
-Childhoods are happy and parents loving.
-This is also why so many moral conflicts occur when these ideas are challenged; any notion that would disrupt these stereotypes and clichés is easier being denied, which is why at that point in my life, just intuitively, I found his work compelling and courageous.
-Ultimately, for the very reason, that parental abuse is so crazy-making.
+Childhoods are happy and parents loving – or not?
+But this is the very reason why so many moral conflicts occur when these ideas are challenged: Any notion that disrupts these stereotypes and clichés is easier being denied, which is why at that point in my life, just intuitively, I found his work compelling and courageous.
+Ultimately, for the very reason, parental abuse is so crazy-making.

 Looking at his body of work, one may interpret his works of art, like those described above, as a result of trauma, translated into the many often disturbing, but clever images he produced.
 But this wasn’t what I was interested in asking.
 I didn’t need to know whether this ensemble of tatty, abused-looking creatures gave the observer biographical information about the artist.
 Nor was I really interested in speculating about why precisely he killed himself.
 The topics were evident.
 That was enough.